AlexTsikhun/it-company-task-manager/README.md

 - add checkbox for tasks in the main task-list page (and save with js??)
 - placeholder to fields in forms
 - bigger font size?
-- greeting when not login
 - title
-- in long table or list don't scroll all page - scroll olny table or list
 - json file with data
 - add tests